Popular Litterature

 Adam Decker, Patrice Aubertin, Dean Kriellaars

-The purpose was to perform a longitudinal assessment of body composition of circus student-artists in an elite three-year college training program.
-Male and female student-artists differed significantly across all absolute and relative body composition variables.
+The goal was to perform a longitudinal body composition assessment of student circus performers as part of a three-year elite college training program.
+Male and female student artists differed significantly on all absolute and relative body composition variables.
 Discipline-specific differences in body composition were also detected.
-Significant differences were observed between student-artists grouped by years in school.
-Over the training year there was a positive adaptation for muscle and fat mass despite the negative adaptation experienced over the winter vacation period.
+Significant differences were observed between student artists grouped by years of schooling.
+Over the training year, there was a positive adaptation for muscle and fat mass despite the negative adaptation experienced during the winter vacation period.

 BOOK ARTICLE

-Approche des mécanismes impliqués dans une hausse du taux de blessures après les vacances chez les étudiants en formation supérieure en arts du cirque
+Approche des mécanismes impliqués dans une hausse du taux de blessures après les vacances chez les étudiant.e.s en formation supérieure en arts du cirque

 Adam Decker, Melanie Stuckey, Richard Fleet, Patrice Aubertin, Dean Kriellaars